gatsbyjs/gatsby/docs/blog/2019-02-11-gatsby-themes-livestream-and-example/index.md

 ## Watch future livestreams

-If you’re interested in watching more livestreams, I go live every Thursday at 9am Pacific.
+If you're interested in watching more livestreams, I go live every Thursday at 9am Pacific.

 [Follow me on Twitch](https://twitch.tv/jlengstorf) to get notified when I go live.